phillipberndt/fakexrandr/README.md

 Installation
 ------------

+There now is a configure script which should do most of the work for you.
+Simply run `make`, it calls `./configure` automatically for you.
+The script tries to autodetermine the appropriate resolution and real/fake library locations from xrandr. `make install` as root installs the library.
+Pay attention to any warnings/errors from the configure script.
+To compile the library, you will need the XRandR and X11 development packages for your distribution.

+If you need fakexrandr for another use case, I trust that you are able to figure out how to write your own `config.h` file.
+Here's some details for manual building:

-Adjust the `#DEFINE` lines at the top of libXrandr.c to your configuration.
-The library will split the first screen it finds which has the resolution you supply there vertically in two.
-You might also have to adjust the path to the real libXrandr.so file.
+The library will split the first screen it finds which has the resolution you supply in `config.h` vertically in two.
+You might have to adjust the path to the real libXrandr.so file.

-Then compile using `make`.
-You will need the XRandR and X11 development packages for your distribution.
 Place the resulting library file and symlink in a library directory of higer priority, as `/usr/local/lib`.
+Check `ldconfig -v` for a list of of suitable directories.
 Run `ldconfig` to update the ld cache.
+If it's working, `xrandr` should show you a third screen, with a name ending in an underscore.

 Enjoy :-)